CrypticSignal/better-ffmpeg-progress/README.md

 ## Usage:

-Create an instance of the `FfmpegProcess` class and supply a list of arguments like you would to `subprocess.run()`:
+Create an instance of the `FfmpegProcess` class and supply a list of arguments like you would to `subprocess.run()`.

+Simple Example:

 ```py
 from better_ffmpeg_progress import FfmpegProcess